 Increase in Number of Shares of Common Stock.
 If approved by the stockholders, the Amendment will authorize the Company to issue an additional 15,000,000 shares of the Corporation's Common Stock, par value \$.01 per share.
-As of September 13, 1999, there were 25,000,000 shares of Common Stock authorized, of which 10,362,637 shares were outstanding, 384,224 shares remain reserved for issuance pursuant to the Corporation's stock option plans, and 221,766 shares remain reserved for issuance pursuant to the Corporation's 1997 Employee Stock Purchase Plan.
+As of September 13, 1999, there were 25,000,000 shares of Common Stock authorized, of which 10,362,637 shares were outstanding, 384,224 shares remained reserved and 279,006 shares were available for issuance pursuant to the Corporation's stock option plans, and 221,766 shares remained reserved for issuance pursuant to the Corporation's 1997 Employee Stock Purchase Plan.
 The Board of Directors is empowered under the Articles of Organization of the Corporation to issue shares of authorized stock without further stockholder approval.
 The holders of the Corporation's Common Stock do not have preemptive rights.